 The federal government’s National Climate Assessment predicts economic losses will exceed the GDP of many states, and our military is responding to climate change as a key threat to national security.

-According to the United Nations, we only have 11 and a half years left before extreme weather conditions become the norm.
-If nothing is done, millions will die across the globe.
-Mass migration will start conflicts.
+According to the United Nations, we only have 11 and a half years left before extreme weather conditions become the norm and millions will die across the globe.
+Scarcity of resources and political instability will start conflicts.
 These wars will add to the starvation.
 We are at a tipping point.

 We have to take action now.
 We need leadership.